After enormous rises in car insurance premiums over the last year, it appears that premiums have stabilised – but for how long?

 At the end of April 2012, the AA’s British Insurance Premium Index recorded a fall over the previous three months, a pattern that contrasts sharply with the overall figures for last year, which saw a 7.7 per cent rise.

 Whilst prices continue to rise above the rate of inflation, they have managed to avoid the dramatic increases witnessed for the year ending April 2011, which recorded a phenomenal 40.1 per cent increase.
-These growths have also been reflected in the increased internet traffic for websites, such as comparethemarket.com, which enable consumers to compare a range of costs and policies in one place.
+These growths have also been reflected in the increased internet traffic for comparison websites, which enable consumers to compare a range of costs and policies in one place.

 Mobile phone use to increase premiums